heywoodlh/prsn-stack/README.md

 When adding a Plex library, add the 'Movies' directory as your movie folder, and the 'TV-Shows' directory for TV-Shows.

+#### 5. Start PRSN-stack as a Systemd Service:

+Edit the sample systemd service in `./lib/prsn-stack.service` and change the `User=myuser` to the user that set up the docker containers.

+Copy `./lib/prsn-stack.service` to `/etc/systemd/system/prsn-stack.service`:

+`sudo cp lib/prsn-stack.service /etc/systemd/system/prsn-stack.service`

+Then enable the service to start up on boot:

+`sudo systemctl enable prsn-stack.service`

+If the docker containers are not running, start the service:

+`sudo systemctl start prsn-stack.service`

 ### Uninstalling: